denten-books/plain-text/1-metaphor.md

 that someone is "boiling mad," instantiates the common trope of "anger is a hot liquid in a container."
 In this case, familiar properties attached to the domain of physics are mapped onto the domain of emotion.
 Lakoff explains that such domain mappings tend to also follow a few rules.
-They are usually partial and asymmetrical.
 "Mappings are not arbitrary," he writes, "but grounded in the body and in everyday experience and knowledge."
 Finally domain mappings obey what Lakoff calls the Invariance Principle, by which "the image schema structure of the source domain is projected onto the target domain in a way that is consistent with inherent target domain structure."[^ln1-metalakoff] Keep these rules in mind as they will become important later on in our conversation.

 The kind of resemblances that we have been discussing so far---between the document and its icon, for example---are further referred to as *structural